 I Was Told I Was Too Young for TAVR.
 Here’s Why I’m Glad I Pushed Back.

 I was only 49 when I was diagnosed with severe aortic stenosis, a condition where the aortic valve doesn’t open fully, restricting blood flow from the heart.
+It's also known as a heart valve failure.
 Most people with that diagnosis are older than 65, but high dose radiation to treat Hodgkin’s lymphoma in my teens accelerated the development of the condition.
 I was told that I would need to have my aortic valve replaced, which at that time was typically performed through open-heart surgery and involved opening the chest and a long recovery.
 I’d later learn there was another, much less invasive option: transcatheter aortic valve replacement (TAVR).

 However, at that time the Food and Drug Administration (FDA) approval for TAVR was limited to patients at a high risk of complications from open-heart surgery.
 Because of this, and because TAVR was newer, my first cardiologist told me I was too young for it.
 But I couldn’t accept this without pushing back.